rscarson/blog/embedding_js_with_rustyscript.md

 But one ES module does not an ecosystem make.
 So let's try it again, but this time we will add more options to our runtime, and manage our errors a little better.

-Let's embed out TS module into the executable directly; after all, it is a very small file we will always need - why take the extra hit from filesystem overhead!
+Let's embed our TS module into the executable directly; after all, it is a very small file we will always need - why take the extra hit from filesystem overhead!

 ```rust
 use rustyscript::{module, StaticModule};